WrathChaos/ignite/docs/Components-Toggle.md

 ### `editable`

 The `editable` prop determines whether the toggle is interactible.
 It is `true` by default.
+This prop is similar to the `disabled` prop, and can be used interchangably.

 ```tsx
 <Toggle value={value} onValueChange={setValue} editable={false} />